 The first step is understanding the enemy.
 Fleas go through four life cycle stages:

-You need to know this because different flea products treat different parts of this life cycle, so make sure you read the label and follow the directions before use.
+It’s important to know about these stages because different flea treatments for dogs address different parts of the flea’s life cycle, so make sure you read the label of any flea elimination products and follow the directions before use.

 2. Prevention and Treatment

 The best way to deal with fleas is prevention.
 Flea and tick preventatives kill fleas that come in contact with your dog, preventing your pup from bringing them home in the first place.
-There are several options out there, from flea collars to liquid applicants and pills.
-Talk to your vet about the flea preventative that is right for your dog.
+There are several options out there, from flea collars to topical liquid applicants and pills.
+Talk to your vet about the flea preventative that is safest and right for your puppy or dog.

 If your dog already has fleas, these preventatives will still kill them, but you may need to take more aggressive action, like a prescription preventative.
-You can also use a flea shampoo or a fast-acting chemical treatment, such as a pill that kills the fleas on your dog within hours.
+You can also use a flea shampoo or a fast-acting chemical treatment, such as a flea pill that kills the fleas on your dog within hours.
+Again, it’s important to ask your dog’s veterinarian for recommendations.

 3. Get Fleas Out of Your Home

-- Vacuum all carpets, hardwood floors, linoleum, and tiled floors, and throw away the vacuum bag
+- Vacuum all carpets, hardwood floors, linoleum and tiled floors, curtains, and upholstered furniture, and throw away the vacuum bag immediately in an outside garbage bin.
+You will need to vacuum on a regular basis to be sure all of the stages are addressed.

-- Choose and apply an environmental flea control like methoprene, or call a local exterminator
+- Choose and apply an environmental flea control spray or fogger that will treat all stages of fleas, or call a local exterminator.

 4. Talk to Your Veterinarian